genhubco/Granite/README.md

 ![Bg](static/bg.svg)

 ## About
-Minimalistic, modular code editor (~200 lines of code) for the web.
+Minimalistic, modular code editor for the web.

 ## Installing:
 ```